 Famously, Frankenheimer eschewed the use of special effects to shoot his chase scenes, opting to shoot them with dozens of real cars, nearly 150 stunt drivers and the actual streets of Paris.
 The chases feel real because they’re as real as they get.
 (Sorry, Bullitt, but this movie has you beat, and unlike you it has an actual story away from the chases.)

 I read somewhere once — and for the life of me I can’t remember where and I can’t find it now, so if you know what I mean please point it out in the comments — that Frankenheimer’s chase scenes are notable for the way he carefully scripted not just the pursuit, but also the chaos around it.
-In other movies’ chase scenes, outside elements like uninvolved motorists crashing into one another to avoid the heroes and villains, secondary explosions and property damage are thrown into the mix merely to liven up the visuals.
+In other movies’ chase scenes, outside elements like crashes involving uninvolved motorists, secondary explosions and property damage are thrown into the mix merely to liven up the visuals.

 But Ronin’s chase scenes are full of a more organic form of chaos.
 Oncoming traffic, drivers in roundabouts, overturned freight trucks and massive pile-ups all figure into, and result from, the film’s pursuits.
 Everything’s part of a system in Frankenheimer’s chases, a larger whole.
 The consequences are visceral, terrifying, and feel real in a way few other movies can match.